pegros/PEG_SYS/README.md

 ![Data Aggregation DataFlow](/media/DataAggregation.png)

-ℹ️ The provided dashboards may then simply be adapted to display and filter according to the additional `Org Name` property.
+ℹ️ The provided dashboards also need to be slightly adapted to display and filter according to the additional `Org Name` property.